pombreda/disjunct_intervals/README.md

 disjunct_intervals
 ==================

-Find disjunct intervals sets in an interval list, using CSP. disjunct_intervals is a module implementing support for handling the problem of find disjunct intervals of list of intervals.
+Find disjunct intervals sets in an interval list, using CSP (constraint solver problem) or ITER (basic -recursive- iteration). disjunct_intervals is a module implementing support for handling the problem of find disjunct intervals of list of intervals.
 Basically this can return the list of list of intervals from a list of intervals where all the elements are disjunct from the others.